gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<h2 id="performance-peer">Peer Assessment</h2>
+## Peer Assessment {: #peereval-peer}

-<p>These questions are answered by 2–3 colleagues of the person being reviewed.
+These questions are answered by 2–3 colleagues of the person being reviewed.
-There are lots of arguments about whether peer reviews should be anonymous or not: on the one hand we want people to say what they actually think, but on the other hand, anonymity opens the door to trolling.</p>
+There are lots of arguments about whether peer reviews should be anonymous or not: on the one hand we want people to say what they actually think, but on the other hand, anonymity opens the door to trolling.

-<h3>Past Performance</h3>
+### Past Performance

-<p>What 2-3 strengths did you see this person exhibit in this performance period?
+What 2-3 strengths did you see this person exhibit in this performance period?
-Give examples of how these strengths had a positive impact on the team, department, or company.</p>
+Give examples of how these strengths had a positive impact on the team, department, or company.

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>